mirage/mirage-www/tmpl/blog/mirage-3.0-errors.md

 [of](https://lists.xenproject.org/archives/html/mirageos-devel/2014-07/msg00069.html)
 [discussion](https://github.com/mirage/mirage-www/pull/274), we
 finally agreed and decided which consistent error scheme will be used for Mirage3.
-This blog post describes how library developpers are supposed to expose errors and how users could handle them.
+This blog post describes how library developers are supposed to expose errors and how users could handle them.

 ### Goals